An operator algebraic approach to symmetry defects and fractionalization: A Z2 -Symmetry Enriched Toric Code

-\subsection{SET toric code model}
+\subsection{SET Toric Code model}

-In order to define the SET toric code mode, we include vertex spins in addition to the edge spins from the traditional toric code.
+In order to define the SET Toric Code mode, we include vertex spins in addition to the edge spins from the traditional Toric Code.
+As such, we take the sites of $\Gamma$ to be the vertices and edges of the square lattice and we denote the vertices $V$, edges $E$, and faces $F$ of the square lattice as before.
+As elements of $\mathbb{R}^2$, we take the edge sites to be located at the midpoint of each edge.
+We again take $R=\{1/4\}\times\mathbb{R}_{\geq 1/4}$.
+We use the same notation for paths and dual paths established in Section \ref{sec:paths and dual paths}, but now we consider these objects on the square lattice.
+For this model, however, we will find it useful to assign an orientation to each edge.
+Vertical edges are oriented from down to up and horizontal edges are oriented from left to right.
 This model is based on the models described in \cite{PhysRevB.108.115144}.
-The $i$th Pauli operators on the vertex spins will be denoted as $\tau^i_v$ and we will continue to call the $i$th Pauli operator on the edge $e$ $\sigma^i_e$.
+For $i\in\{x,y,z\}$, the Pauli operators on the vertex spins will be denoted as $\tau^i_v$ for $v\in V$ and we will continue to denote the $i$th Pauli operator on the edge $e\in E$ by $\sigma^i_e$.
 Since these operators have disjoint support, they must commute.
-On each finite region $S \in \Gamma_f$ with vertices $V(S)$ and edges $E(S)$ we have the Hilbert spaces We also define the following algebras for $S \in \Gamma_f$:
+On each finite region $S \in \Gamma_f$ with vertices $V(S)\subset V$ defined as before, we have the Hilbert spaces We also define the following algebras for $S \in \Gamma_f$:

-We can define the following quasi-local algebras in the usual way as We note that in the previous section our operator algebra is what we are now calling $\cstar^E$.
+We can define the following quasi-local algebras in the usual way as We note that in the previous section our quasi-local operator algebra is what we are now calling $\cstar^E$.
 We also note that $\cstar = \cstar^E \otimes \cstar^V$.

-On this new spin lattice, we are able to define the SET toric code Hamiltonian by finding a finite depth local unitary circuit and applying it to a modified version of the traditional toric code Hamiltonian which accounts for the new vertex spins.
-On each edge $e$, define which gives rise the automorphism $\alpha\in \Aut(\fA_S)$ such that for all $A \in \cstar[S]$ This automorphism can be norm-continuously extended to an automorphism $\alpha$ of $\cstar$.
-This automorphism is an FDQC by the following lemma. \begin{lem} The automorphism $\alpha$ is an FDQC of depth 4. \end{lem} \begin{proof} Each $U_e$ acts only on an edge and its bounding vertices.
-The four coloring of the edges of the square lattice immediately tells us how to construct our FDQC. \end{proof}
+On this new spin lattice, we are able to define the SET Toric Code Hamiltonian by finding an FDQC and applying it to a modified version of the traditional Toric Code Hamiltonian which accounts for the new vertex spins.
+For any edge $e$, we let $\partial_0 e\in V$ represent the source vertex and $\partial_1e\in V$ represent the target vertex with respect to the orientation of the edge.
+On each edge $e\in E$, define

+which gives rise to the maps $\alpha_S \colon \fA_S \to \fA_{S^{+1}_\Gamma}$ given by Recall that $S^{+1}_\Gamma$ is the set of sites in $\Gamma$ that are distance at most one away from the sites in $S$.
+These maps can be norm-continuously extended to obtain an automorphism $\alpha$ of $\cstar$.
+This automorphism is an FDQC by the following lemma. \begin{lem} The automorphism $\alpha$ is an FDQC of depth 4 with spread 1. \end{lem} \begin{proof} Each $W_e$ acts only on an edge and its bounding vertices.
+The 4-coloring of the edges of the square lattice immediately tells us how to construct our FDQC.
+The fact that $\alpha$ has spread 1 follows immediately from the definition. \end{proof}